widelands/widelands/doc/sphinx/source/introduction.rst

 In non player scenarios, win conditions define when one single player has won a game.
-The definitions of win conditions is very similar to defining starting conditions: We have to create a Lua script in ``/data/scripting/win_conditions`` which returns an array with some attributes.
+The definitions of win conditions is very similar to defining starting conditions which returns an array with name, description and func.

-Here is an example of the "Autocrat" win condition:
+Let’s make up a quick example: The first player to have 200 logs in his HQ wins the game.
+All others loose.
+Save the following file as /data/scripting/win_conditions/havest_logs.lua.

 .. code-block:: lua

-   include "scripting/coroutine.lua" -- for sleep
+   include "scripting/coroutine.lua"                              -- for sleep()
-   include "scripting/win_conditions/win_condition_functions.lua"
+   include "scripting/win_conditions/win_condition_functions.lua" -- for broadcast_objective()

-   push_textdomain("win_conditions")

-   include "scripting/win_conditions/win_condition_texts.lua"
+   -- For translations, textdomain must be win_conditions local textdomain = "win_conditions"
+   push_textdomain(textdomain)

-   local wc_name = "Autocrat"
+   local wc_name = "Harvest logs"
-   -- This needs to be exactly like wc_name, but localized, because wc_name -- will be used as the key to fetch the translation in C++ local wc_descname = _("Autocrat") local wc_version = 2
+   -- This needs to be exactly like wc_name, but localized, because wc_name -- will be used as the key to fetch the translation in C++ local wc_descname = _("Harvest logs") local wc_version = 1 local wc_desc = _("The first player with 200 logs in his headquarter wins!")

-   local wc_desc = _ "The tribe or team that can defeat all others wins the game!
-This means the opponents do not have any headquarters, ports or warehouses left." local r = {
+   local wc_definition = {                              -- The array defining the win condition
       name = wc_name,
       description = wc_desc,
-      peaceful_mode_allowed = false,
+      peaceful_mode_allowed = true,
-      func = function()
-         local plrs = wl.Game().players

-         -- set the objective with the game type for all players broadcast_objective("win_condition", wc_descname, wc_desc)
+      func = function()                                 -- The function processing the win condition local plrs = wl.Game().players                 -- All players broadcast_objective("win_condition",           -- Set objective with win condition for all players wc_descname,

-         -- Iterate all players, if one is defeated, remove him -- from the list, send him a defeated message and give him full vision repeat
-            sleep(5000)
-            check_player_defeated(plrs, lost_game.title, lost_game.body, wc_descname, wc_version)
-         until count_factions(plrs) <= 1

-         -- Send congratulations to all remaining players broadcast_win(plrs,
-               won_game.title,
-               won_game.body,{},
-               wc_descname, wc_version
+                             wc_desc)

+         local winner = nil                             -- No winner yet local losers = {}                              -- Table of loosers
+         local map = wl.Game().map                      -- Access to map objects
+         while not winner do                            -- Iterate all players, check if he is the winner sleep(5000)                                 -- Do this every 5 seconds for idx, p in ipairs(plrs) do               -- Iterate the players array

+               local sf = map.player_slots[p.number].starting_field    -- The starting field of this player local hq = sf.immovable                  -- The headquarters of this player if hq:get_wares("log") >= 200 then       -- Check if more than 200 logs are stored
+                  winner = p                            -- This player is the winner losers = plrs                         -- Store all players and ... table.remove(losers,idx)              -- .. remove the winner from the losers table end
+            end
+         end

+         push_textdomain(textdomain)                    -- Each function containing localized strings -- needs pushing the textdomain again
+         for idx,p in ipairs(losers) do                 -- Iterate all losers and send the status p:send_to_inbox(_("You lost!"),
+                            _("You lost this game!"),
+                            {popup=true}
                             )
+         end
+         winner:send_to_inbox(_("You won!"),             -- The winner get also the status _("You won this game!"),
+                              {popup=true}
+                              )
+         pop_textdomain()                                -- Pop textdomain from function
       end,
    }
-   pop_textdomain()
-   return r
+   pop_textdomain()                                      -- Pop textdomain from file
+   return wc_definition                                  -- Return the defined wincondition

 Hooks
 ^^^^^